Devontae Booker

-Devontae Booker (born May 27, 1992) is an American football running back who is a free agent.
-He played college football at the University of Utah.
-He was drafted by the Denver Broncos in the fourth round of the 2016 NFL Draft.
+Devontae Booker (born May 27, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Utah Utes and was selected by the Denver Broncos in the fourth round of the 2016 NFL draft.
+Booker has also played for the Las Vegas Raiders and New York Giants.

-Early years
+Early life

 Booker attended and played high school football for Grant Union High School in Sacramento, California, where he rushed for 2,884 yards and 45 touchdowns as a senior.
-He helped Grant High to the 2008 CIF State Open Division state title as a junior, leading the team in rushing yards (1,850) and touchdowns (36).
-Booker was named to the Sacramento Bee's all-metro teams in 2008 and 2009.
+Booker helped Grant High to the 2008 CIF State Open Division state title as a junior, leading the team in rushing yards (1,850) and touchdowns (36).
+He was named to the Sacramento Bee's all-metro teams in 2008 and 2009.

 College career

-American River College

 Booker attended American River College from 2011 to 2013.

-In 2011, he had 793 rushing yards and 12 touchdowns and in 2012, he had 1,472 yards and 15 touchdowns.
-He was originally expected to transfer to the University of Utah prior to the 2013 season, but was unable due to academic reasons.
+In 2011, Booker had 793 rushing yards and 12 touchdowns, and in 2012, he had 1,472 yards and 15 touchdowns.
+Booker was originally expected to transfer to the University of Utah prior to the 2013 season, but was unable due to academic reasons.
 He stayed at American River College and did not play football in 2013.

-Utah

 Booker officially transferred to Utah in 2014.
 He entered the season splitting time with Bubba Poole, but eventually became the main running back.
-Booker started 9-of-13 games his junior season, finishing with 292 carries for 1,512 yards (5.2 avg.) with 10 touchdowns in addition to 43 catches for 306 yards with two touchdowns.
-He posted the second-most yards (1,512) and third-most carries (292) in school history, earning a first-team All-Pac-12 selection.
-Booker opened the first 10 games of 2015 before suffering a season-ending knee injury, finishing with 1,261 yards on 268 carries (4.7 avg.) with 11 touchdowns in addition to catching 37 passes for 318 yards.
+Booker started nine of 13 games his junior season, finishing with 292 carries for 1,512 yards and 10 touchdowns to go along with 43 receptions for 306 yards with two touchdowns.
+He posted the second-most yards (1,512) and third-most carries (292) in school history, earning a first-team All-Pac-12 Conference selection.

+Booker opened the first 10 games of 2015 before suffering a season-ending knee injury, finishing with 268 carries for 1,261 yards and 11 touchdowns to go along with 37 receptions for 318 yards.
 He led the nation with 305 touches from scrimmage (30.5 per game) and carries per game (26.8) at the time of his knee injury.
 Booker was named a Maxwell Award semifinalist (national player of the year) and Doak Walker Award semifinalist (nation's top running back) in addition to earning All-Pac-12 second-team honor.
-Booker started 19-of-23 games played at the University of Utah.